olgadet/workshop-ChIP-seq/precourse.md

 to fire up R-studio and see something like the following:
 <img src="files/R-studio.png" style="width:400px;" />

-If you do not see a screen like this one please send an email to thomas.kallman@nbis.se describing the error as well which operative operative system you are running.

 # IGV
 To install, follow the instructions on the [IGV website](http://software.broadinstitute.org/software/igv/)